Button Menu

 Withdrawal Policy

-All students, except graduating seniors, who are leaving the University are requested to notify personnel in the Office of the Registrar or the Office of Student Life.
+All students, except graduating seniors, who are leaving the university are requested to notify personnel in the Office of the Registrar or the Office of Student Affairs.

-Any student who has received student loans must have an exit interview with the Student Loan Office prior to withdrawal.
+Any student who has received student loans must complete an exit interview as timely as notified by the Financial Aid Office.

 Determining Withdrawal Date